 It’s not just the quantity of skiing on offer here that makes Val Thorens such an attractive possibility – it’s the quality too.

 Okay, so real balls-to-the-wall experts should probably head somewhere like Chamonix, La Grave or the north face of the Bellecote, above La Plagne, for really steep and sustained off-piste descents.
-But everyone else will have a good time – provided the sun shines.
+Advanced skiers who love a steep, sustained black piste will prefer Val d’Isere and St Anton.
+But everyone else will have a blast – provided the sun shines.

 Beginners will appreciate the fact that the nursery slopes are next to the village, and can be used without a lift pass.
-(There are also several easy pistes to progress to once they’ve mastered their basic turns.)
+(There are also lots of easy pistes to progress to once they’ve mastered their basic turns.)

-And anyone with an appetite for off-piste will be in clover whenever it snows, because there’s so much easily-accessed freeriding on offer in the Val Thorens bowl, and above neighbouring Orelle too (though they’ll need to hire a guide to stay safe).
+And anyone with an appetite for off-piste will be in clover whenever it snows, because there’s so much easily-accessed freeriding on offer in the Val Thorens bowl, and above its neighbouring resorts – Orelle, Les Menuires and Meribel.
+This ranges from the gorgeous, easy bowl under the Côte Brune chair above Meribel, to the north face of the Cime Caron.
+For more recommendations, check out our feature on the best skiing in the Three Valleys.
+And be sure to hire a guide to keep you safe.

 But there are two significant drawbacks: